Friday, June 28, 2024

 "You wanna get married to someone who behaves like this?
 And early in the relationship on top of it?" he asked himself.

 He could not just give up his dream of golden years with Kayla.
 Letting the dream go was against his will; it felt like a loss.
 The fact is he wanted her to love him.
 He was forced to acknowledge he was already in love with Kayla, wanted to care for her and be protective.
-He was more than ready to forgive her rash and explosive action ... it would be like one overlooks the impulsive outburst of a child and it made him feel good to see himself in that role, strong, caring and unselfish.
+He was more than ready to forgive her rash and explosive action.
+It would be like one overlooks the impulsive outburst of a child.
+And it made him feel good to see himself in that role, strong, caring and unselfish.

 The call went much better than he expected.
 Her tone was frosty but she did not hang up.
 A good start.